rantaoca/neato-sdk-android/README.md

 });
 ```

-*NeatoRobot* is a special class we have developed for you that can be used to directly invoke commands on the robot, see next paragraphs.
+*NeatoRobot* is a special class we have developed for you that can be used to directly invoke commands on the robot.

 #### Get user info
 If you want to retrieve the logged user email you can do this: